Huskii

-Ben Hayden (born 1992), known professionally as Huskii, is an Australian rapper and musician from Sydney, New South Wales.
+Ben Hayden (born 1992), known professionally as Huskii, is an Australian rapper and musician from Wollongong, New South Wales.
 He released his debut studio album Antihero in February 2022.

 Early life

-Wombat is an Australian rapper.
-His debut studio album What Death Tastes Like was released in September 2022[2] and peaked at number 12 on the ARIA Charts..
+Hayden grew up in various homes around New South Wales and was exposed to violence, drug addiction and prostitution during his turbulent childhood, later falling victim to addiction, depression and incarceration in his teenage years.

+Personal life

+In 2022, Hayden was charged with domestic violence offences.
+The details of the charges were reported by The Daily Telegraph.

 Career

+2016–2020

+In October 2016, Huskii released Barely Awake and Paranoid with songs appearing on YouTube channel HustleHard Television.
+This was followed in 2017 with Brainumb.
+In 2019, Huskii released 4 Days, a collaborative EP with longtime friend Chillinit.
+In 2020 he released his ep titled “Recalled”.

 2021–present: Antihero

 On 12 November 2021, Huskii released the single "Ruin My Life".
 His debut studio album Antihero was released on 11 February 2022.
 "Toxic" was released as the album's second single on 16 February 2022.